foundata/guidelines/shell-scripting-style-guide.md

 # Missing quotes in command substitution argument
 result="$(cat ${input_file})"         # Should be "${input_file}"

-# Needles escaping single quotes within single-quoted strings
+# Needless escaping single quotes within single-quoted strings
 printf '%s\n' 'it'\''s working'

-# Does not work in a C shell, only in Bash
+# Does only work in Bash
 printf '%s\n' "The word for today is \"Foo\""

 # Does not work in any shell
 printf '%s\n' 'it\'s working'

+# Technically working but complicated escaping.
+Prevent if possible.
+printf '%s\n' 'This "is" correct and it'\''s working' # even breaks some syntax highlighters printf '%s\n' "This "\""is"\"" correct and it's working" printf '%s\n' "The word for today is "\"Foo\"   # these are... printf '%s\n' "The word for today is "\""Foo"\" # ...the same
 ```